Continues from Interference Book 1: Shock Tactic

 Pg 261 "I'm a priest.
 From one of the old orders.
 And back in my day the priesthood had the same privileges as the Time Lords.
 Including the right to regeneration."
-This may be the first time that regeneration has been referred to as a 'right', and it's not quite what was implied in books such as Lungbarrow and Cold Fusion.
-The addition of a priesthood to the Gallifreyan myth, with 'rights' similar to those of the Lords makes the society far more analogous to Medieval and Tudor England than it had been before.
+This may be the first time that regeneration has been referred to as a 'right', and it's not quite what was implied in books such as Lungbarrow and Cold Fusion. <!-That said, neither of those books explained how, in a barren society, where Time Lords were loomed, there still managed to be Shobogans, Outsiders and Guards.-> The addition of a priesthood to the Gallifreyan myth, with 'rights' similar to those of the Lords makes the society far more analogous to Medieval and Tudor England than it had been before.

 Pg 262 "'All my future selves.
 All my future regenerations.'
 'Doesn't this break that Blinovitch Limitation wotsit?' the companion asked.
 'Gallifreyans used to be shielded against that kind of thing,' I.M.
 Foreman replied.
 'The Time Lords took out the biological defences after a while.
 They didn't want to encourage people to cross their own time streams.
 Or at least that's the story.'"
 Blinovitch comes from Day of the Daleks originally, in one of those throwaway lines that has since resounded throughout the book line.
 However, actually what's said here is irrelevant to what's going on as far as I can tell: see Continuity Cock-Ups.